fiskurgit/oppenstore/README.md

 The URL is packaged with the app, but accessed remotely: [fiskurgit.github.io/oppenstore/app/src/main/assets/oppenstore.json](https://fiskurgit.github.io/oppenstore/app/src/main/assets/oppenstore.json) - this enables local testing of updates while debugging the Android app.

 ## Projects

+Source code should be publically available for all projects.
+No project should make use of any Google Services API or remote Google service.
+All projects should run without issue on [LineageOS](https://lineageos.org/).

 Projects currently available in ÖppenStore: